Shiven004/RestAPI_Demo/README.md

 ***I. Steps to reporduce-***
 1. Ensure the folder strucure is created similar to the one in github.
-2. Create virtual env  using cmd - python -m venv wipro_fastapi_venv
+2. Create virtual env  using cmd - python -m venv wipro_fastapi_venv.
-3. Actiavte virtual env - wipro_fastapi_venv\Scripts\activate
+3. Actiavte virtual env - wipro_fastapi_venv\Scripts\activate.
-4. Ensure python version is above 3.7 or later (Python version - 3.8)
+4. Ensure python version is above 3.7 or later (Python version - 3.7 or above).
-5. pip install -r requirements.txt (Navigate to the root directory where requirements.txt file is located and execute the mentioned command) </br>
+5. Run the cmd : ***pip install -r requirements.txt*** (Navigate to the root directory where requirements.txt file is located and execute the mentioned command) </br>

 ***II.
 Run command-***</br>
 ***Important: Navigate to the app directory where main.py file is located and execute the below command:***</br>